-Within the Richmond Region there are four passenger rail stations served by Amtrak; Staples Mill station in Henrico County, Main Street Station in downtown Richmond, Ettrick station in Chesterfield County, and the Ashland station in the Town of Ashland.
-According to Amtrak and the National Railroad Passenger Corporation, in fiscal year 2017 the Staples Mill Station saw 373,800 boardings and detrainings, making it the busiest station in the state.
+As shown in Exhibit 17, the Richmond Region is served by four passenger rail Amtrak stations: Staples Mill station in Henrico County, Main Street Station in downtown Richmond.
+Ettrick station in Chesterfield County, and the Ashland station in the Town of Ashland.
+According to Amtrak and the National Railroad Passenger Corporation, in fiscal year 2017 the Staples Mill Station saw 373.800 boardings and detrainings, making it the busiest station in the state.
 The heavy passenger flow is mainly due to the ease of access of the Staples Mill Station and consistent commuter travel north to Washington D.C.